deepkashiwa20/MepoGNN/README.md

 ## Run Model

-Download this project into your device， then
+Download this project into your device， then run the following:

 ``
 cd /model
 ``

-Choose graph learning type (Adaptive or Dynamic) and run the main program to train, validate and test on video card 0:
+Choose graph learning type (Adaptive or Dynamic) and run the main program to train, validate and test on GPU 0:

 ``
 python Main.py -GPU cuda:0 -graph Adaptive